 Bringing low-cost gas-fired heat pump (GHP) technology to high-efficiency homes

-GTI and strategic partner Stone Mountain Technologies are developing advanced natural gas heat pump solutions that can be used for space heating, water heating, and combination space and water heating products.
+GTI along with various strategic partners like Trane, Rinnai, Stone Mountain Technologies, and others, are developing advanced natural gas heat pump solutions that can be used for space heating, water heating, and combination space and water heating products.
 These represent next-generation solutions for efficiently using natural gas and achieving greenhouse gas emission reductions.

-The partners are also deploying a gas-fired heat pump combined space and water heating (GHP combi) system at residences in Tennessee, Wisconsin, and California.
+A demonstration of whole-house combined space and water heating (combi) system is taking place in Wisconsin, Illinois, and Ontario, with one heating season completed.
+Another GHP combi system field test took place at residences in Tennessee and California.
 The combi system replaces a home’s furnace and water heater, providing a projected 45% energy savings over the baseline equipment.
-The USDOE is also funding part of this technology development and evaluation effort.
+The DOE is also funding part of this technology development and evaluation effort.

 GTI is conducting several field evaluation projects to assess the benefits of low-capacity natural gas furnaces and electric heat pumps in high-performance homes.
 This includes an effort at the Rockford Housing Authority in Rockford, IL and at multiple sites in the State of New York, with funding support from NYSERDA.
 These demonstration projects of the hybrid space conditioning system will be in retrofit applications in both market-rate and income-eligible homes.
 Testing results will monitor energy savings over the heating and cooling seasons.